-It's very advisable also do some adding and subtracting with the chips.
+You can also do some adding and subtracting with the chips.
 For example, you have 2 blue ones and 7 white.
 Add 8 whites.
 What happens?
-The example easily leads to the concept of trading the ones into a ten.
-Similarly, if you have three blues and 2 whites, and you need to subtract 6, ask the students, what would they do - and you're on your way to explaining trading of a ten into 10 ones for the purpose of subtracting.
+The example easily leads to the concept of regrouping ten ones as a ten.
+Similarly, if you have three blues and 2 whites, and you need to subtract 6, ask the students, what would they do - and you are on your way to explaining regoruping a ten into 10 ones for the purpose of subtracting.

-After doing math with the color chips, it will be easier for the children to grasp the idea that when numbers are written on paper, the columns are like the different color chips.
-The first column is like white chips, telling you how many ones you have, and the second column is like blue chips, telling you how many tens you have, etc.
+After doing math with the color chips, it should be easier for the children to grasp the idea that when numbers are written, the columns or places are like the different color chips.
+The first column is like white chips, telling you how many ones you have, and the second column is like blue chips, telling you how many tens you have.

 I have a student that is adding from left to right.
 He is also regrouping in the same manner.
 I need a creative way of teaching him that you must begin in the ones place when adding the numbers.

 If your pupil's way of adding works, would he really need to change it?
 It is certainly possible to add from left to right - or in other words, starting from the biggest place value.
 See these simple examples:

 tens first ones first 67 + 58 11 15 125 67 + 58 15 11 125

 hundreds first ones first 857 + 979 17 12 16 1836 857 + 979 16 12 17 1836

 In fact, the way many people add mentally is adding from left to right: